Virander Singh Chauhan

-Virander Singh Chauhan is an Indian scientist and a Rhodes Scholar working in the fields of genetic engineering and biotechnology and known for his contributions to the development of a recombinant vaccine for malaria.
+Virander Singh Chauhan is an Indian scientist and a Rhodes Scholar working in the fields of genetic engineering and biotechnology.
+He is known for his contributions to the development of a recombinant vaccine for malaria. and for synthetic structural peptides with biological functions.
 He was honored by the Government of India in 2012 with the fourth highest Indian civilian award of Padma Shri.
-He is the present Chancellor of Gandhi Institute of Technology and Management.
+He is the present Chancellor of the Gandhi Institute of Technology and Management.